cogentcore/core/docs/content/basics.md

 Then, after adding content to your body, you can create and start a window from it using [[doc:core.Body.RunMainWindow]].

-Therefore, the standard structure of a Cogent Core app looks like this:
+Therefore, the standard structure of an app looks like this:

 ```Go
 package main